-We cannot assure you that a market will continue to develop or exist for our common stock or what the market price of our common stock will be.
+We cannot assure you that a market will develop for our common stock or what the market price of our common stock will be.

-Prior to our initial public offering, which was completed on July 2, 2007, there was no public trading market for our common stock, and we cannot assure you that one will continue to develop or be sustained.
-If a market does not continue to develop or is not sustained, it may be difficult for you to sell your shares of common stock at an attractive price or at all.
+Before this offering, there was no public trading market for our common stock, and we cannot assure you that one will develop or be sustained after this offering.
+If a market does not develop or is not sustained, it may be difficult for you to sell your shares of common stock at an attractive price or at all.
 We cannot predict the prices at which our common stock will trade.